 In order to account for time-dependent effects, consider a transient simulation.
 If you are only interested in the converged steady state solutions where the flow condition does not change over time, consider a steady state simulation.

-- Steady state simulations are not time dependent, hence cheaper than transient simulations.
-But generally sufficient enough to do design comparisons at design phase.
+- Steady-state simulations are not time-dependent, hence cheaper than transient simulations.
+But generally sufficient enough to do design comparisons at the design phase.

 - Transient simulations are computationally expensive, but for applications like moving turbines or high vortex flows, they give us more insight.